-- \ Please purchase a screen. - \ A DVI-D cable (order code 28-697), which is available separately, is required for connections with the DVI connector of the personal computer. - \ A component cable (order code 28-698), which is available separately, is required to connect a DVD player or other equipment with YCbCr connectors. - \ A component cable (order code 28-690), which is available separately, is required to connect high definition (HD) video equipment or other equipment with YPbPr connectors.
+- Please purchase a screen. - A DVI-D cable (Stock No. 205202), which is available separately, is required for connections with the DVI connector of the personal computer. - A component cable (Stock No. 205203), which is available separately, is required to connect a DVD player or other equipment with YCbCr connectors.